Alexhuszagh/BreezeStyleSheets/README.md

 }
 ```

-For an example of using QCommonStyle to override standard icons in a PyQt application, see [standard_icons.py](/example/standard_icons.py).

-An extensive reference can be found [here](https://doc.qt.io/qt-5/style-reference.html).
-A reference of QStyle, and the default styles Qt provides can be found [here](https://doc.qt.io/qt-5/qstyle.html).

 The limitations of stylesheets include:

+- Using custom standard icons.
 - Scaling icons with the theme size.
 - QToolButton cannot control the icon size without also affecting the arrow size.
 - Close and dock float icon sizes scale poorly with font size.

+For an example of using QCommonStyle to override standard icons in a PyQt application, see [standard_icons.py](/example/standard_icons.py).
+An extensive reference can be found [here](https://doc.qt.io/qt-5/style-reference.html).
+A reference of QStyle, and the default styles Qt provides can be found [here](https://doc.qt.io/qt-5/qstyle.html).

 # Debugging